-- a.
+a.
 Staff can be called 24 hours/day.
 Calls come in from the Emergency response center.
 An email goes to Mellissa.
-Inspectors are deployed as required. - b.
-An investigation report was produced for each incident.
-Close out letters were submitted for each incident. - c.
-Kentucky went on-site for all investigations. - d.
+Inspectors are deployed as required.

+- b.
+An incident report was produced for the incident. - c.
+An inspector went on-site for the one inspection. - d.
 Observations were in the report. - e.
 Contributing factors were in the report. - f.
 Recommendations were in the report. - g.
 No violations were identified as a result of the investigation. - h.
-Historically, Kentucky staff has gone out and assisted AID.
-This was not done in 2021. - i.
+Historically, Kentucky staff had been on-site for and assisted AID during the BP spill.
+Kentucky staff also assisted the Southern region when requested. - i.
 Lessons learned are shared at the NAPSR Southern Region meeting.
 Lessons learned are also shared at the state's safety seminar. - 9 Did state respond to Chairman's letter on previous evaluation within 60 days and correct 1 or address any noted deficiencies?
-(If necessary) Chapter 8.1 Yes = 1 No = 0 Needs Improvement = .5
+(If necessary) Chapter 8.1